wp-plugins/woocommerce-delivery-notes/readme.txt

 add_action( 'wcdn_order_item_before', 'my_product_image' );
 `

+= How can I differentiate between invoice and delivery note through CSS? =

+The `body` tag contains a class that specifies the template type.
+The class can be `invoice` or `delivery-note`.
+You can prefix your style rules to only target one template.
+For example you could rise the font size for the addresses on the right side:

+`
+.invoice .billing-address {
+	font-size: 2em;
+}

+.delivery-note .shipping-address {
+	font-size: 2em;
+}
+`

 = How do I customize the look of the invoice and delivery note? =

 You can use the techniques from the questions above.
 Or you consider the `wcdn_head` hook to enqueue your own stylesheet.
 Or for full control, copy the file `style.css` from `woocommerce-delivery-notes/templates/print-order` to `yourtheme/woocommerce/print-order` and start editing it.